How to Increase Your EFT Client’s Engagement; aka How to get Clients to do their Tapping Homework

-The topic of client engagement and participation has come up a lot lately with my mentoring and supervising students.
+The topic of client engagement and participation has come up a lot lately with my mentees who are studying to be certified as well as certified practitioners that I mentor to improve their skills.
 So it felt like it was time to offer my thoughts, experience and insights on how to engage you’re tapping clients to do their own tapping between sessions with you.
 I also wish to express my appreciation to all those who have contributed their ideas and hope that this conversation inspires you to offer your experience and thoughts/comments as well.

 I know that I am speaking to the converted when I say that a client’s progress will nearly always be accelerated if tapping occurred outside of a 1:1 session with a practitioner.
 The empowerment that comes with a person being comfortable with learning such a powerful self-regulation tool cannot be underestimated.
 The amount of healing achieved and goals accomplished is accelerated and amplified with client’s are working on their own “table leg” events.

 Here are my 6 Top Tips to support tapping practitioners in improving client tapping engagement:

 1. Do your clients know that EFT really is a self-help technique?
 Well the obvious answer is yes, but my experience is that tapping practitioners tend to downplay this concept, mostly as a result of disappointing past unsuccessful client experiences.
 It is so easy to blame the client as non-compliant and feel frustrated by their lack of tapping on their own between sessions.
 But what if their lack of follow through was a result of the practitioner’s lack of methods that support clients in doing their own tapping?
 I believe that the self-tapping self-regulation aspects of tapping should be made known beginning with your new client intake agreement forms that stress the collaborative, team nature of your work together.
 From the first contact, the importance of self-tapping should be mentioned.